MrMamamia/ConnectKey/README.md

 ## What it is

-This started as a simple request: a GUI to manage API keys and chat with them.
+This started as a simple thought: a GUI to manage API keys and chat with them.
 It grew into a full local ChatGPT-style client that talks to whichever inference provider you want, with your own keys, entirely on your own machine.

 There's no server component.
 Opening the file in a browser is the entire deployment.
 It works offline except for the actual API calls to whichever model provider you've configured.